ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update3.md

 ### Compare specialists defined by GloBI and Fowler

-### Using Fowler specialists as training data for GloBI

 As mentioned in our paper abstract, one of our main goals is to figure out how we can utilize large data sources to make discoveries about bee specialization.
 In order to do this, we wanted to create some guidelines for what it actually means to be a specialist or a generalist.
 To do so, we used the Fowler citations on specialist bees, and compared it to the degree of specialization as cited by GLOBI.

 ```{figure} Screen Shot 2021-04-25 at 5.28.40 PM.png